Dinner parties, cookie exchanges, and chocolate gifts oh my!

 A couple of hours after enjoying last night’s experiment (half plate of olive, mushroom, mozzarella pizza with a side of steamed baby bok choy) I headed to the kitchen for a small handful of chocolate chips when my inside voice stopped me in my tracks: “If you add chocolate snacks to your week, it might make your daily pizza experiment results look bad.”
 Whoa.
 That is not an acceptable exchange.
 I am excited about the possibilities my daily pizza experiment holds, and there is no way I’m going to let a snack I don’t really care about contribute to it’s failure.

 I smiled as I returned to the living room empty handed.
 I wasn’t actually hungry, so I didn’t feel deprived for leaving the chocolate in the cupboard.
-The smile was because I had just schooled myself in one of the key habits I encourage in the get lean program I created: When making food decisions, taste is an important consideration.
+The smile was because I had just schooled myself in one of the key habits I encourage in the Get Lean Challenge I created: When making food decisions, taste is an important consideration.
 As part of that program, I encourage those taking it to make two lists:

 The A List: 3 not-so healthy foods you love